appdev-lessons/platform-overview/content.md

-# First Draft learning platform — deep dive (draft v2)
+# First Draft learning platform

 First Draft is a learning platform for teaching technical courses.
 Its design principle is: